-The results depicted in Table 2 indicated that, with respect to varieties, in Robusta 80.00 per cent of the respondents adopted the C*R variety whereas, 79.16 per cent of the respondents adopted the S-274 Old variety.
+The results depicted in Table 2 indicated that, with respect to varieties, in Robusta 80.00 per cent of the respondents adopted the CxR variety whereas, 79.16 per cent of the respondents adopted the S-274 Old variety.
 While, with respect to Arabica, 81.66 per cent of the respondents adopted the Hemavati variety, 80.83 per cent of the respondents adopted Selection 1,3,5,7,8,10,11,12, followed by 78.33 per cent of selection 9 variety, 77.50 per cent of the respondents adopted Chandragiri and Cauvery variety and 76.66 per cent of Selection-6 variety.

-In case of planting time, 83.33 per cent of respondents adopted the recommended June-July month for the planting of Coffee and 85.00 per cent of the respondents have chosen poly bag plants as their planting material.
+In case of planting time, 83.33 per cent of respondents adopted the recommendation for June-July month for the planting of Coffee…… complete info

+Write a separate para…

+and 85.00 per cent of the respondents have chosen poly bag plants as their planting material.

 Further, the majority of the respondents (91.66 %) adopted Mixed cropping as their cropping pattern.
 Whereas, 8.33 per cent of the respondents have adopted mono-cropping as their cropping pattern and in the case of spacing, 83.33 per cent of the respondents adopted recommended spacing in Arabica, followed by 80.33 per cent in case of Robusta.